redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 10. Use the URL to navigate to the `CreatePerson.xhtml` data entry page to use the application:
     In case of this tutorial, we will access `http://mysboproj-9080.192.168.49.2.nip.io/CreatePerson.xhtml`.
 Note that the URL could be different for you.
 Now, enter a name and age data using the form.

 11. Click on the **Save** button when complete

-Note that the entry of any data does not result in the data being displayed when you click on the "View Persons Record List" link.
+Note that the entry of any data does not result in the data being displayed when you click on the "View Persons Record List" link, until we connect the application to a database.

 ### Creating a database to be used by the sample application

 You can use the default configuration of the PostgreSQL Operator to start a Postgre database from it.
-But, since our app uses few specific configuration values, lets make sure they are properly populated in the database service we start.
+But since our app uses few specific configuration values, lets make sure they are properly populated in the database service we start.

 1. Store the YAML of the service in a file:
     ```shell